quangtm210395/node-starter/README.md

 > This starts a local server using `nodemon`, which will watch for any file changes and will restart the server according to these changes.
 > The server address will be displayed to you as `http://0.0.0.0:3000`.

+The default `docker-compose.yml` also spins up Redis, Postgres, Zookeeper, and Kafka so you can run the Kafka integration locally without extra setup.

 After stopping your service, you can stop and remove all running docker container for development purpose (like redis, mongodb) by running this command `docker-compose down`.

 ## ❯ Scripts and Tasks